Create and edit incident types in Cortex XSOAR. Attach and detach incident types. Configure indicator extraction.

 Attach and Detach Incident Types

 Regardless of whether the incident type is detached, you can detach the incident layout, which enables you to make changes to the layout without making a copy.
 To detach an incident layout, right-click the incident layout name in the layouts table and select Detach.
 If the incident layout is detached and the incident type is attached, the incident type receives updates but the layout does not.
 To receive content updates for the layout, the incident layout needs to be attached.
 To attach an incident layout, right-click the incident layout name in the layouts table and select Attach.

-(Multi-tenant) When content is pushed from the Main account to tenants, the incident type is attached when received by the tenants.
-The tenants can detach both the incident type and the incident layout as well as duplicating the incident type and layout.
+(Multi-tenant) When content is pushed from the Main Account to child tenants, the incident type is attached when received by the child tenants.
+Child tenants can detach the incident type and the incident layout as well as duplicating the incident type and layout.